jswithalex/BACE-Winter2015/best_practices.md

 ```
 ## Validate your HTML and CSS

-Sometimes, after a long time debugging JavaScript, it turns out that the issue you're seeing is in the HTML, not the JavaScript.
+Sometimes, after a long time debugging JavaScript, it turns out that the issue you're having is related to the HTML, not the JavaScript.
 So make sure to validate your HTML when you can.
-Also, having valid HTML is important for your users.
-They may encounter accessibility and browser-compatibility issues if you're neither writing valid HTML nor testing it in every conceivable browser and browser version
+Also, having valid HTML is important for your **users**.
+If you're not writing valid HTML or testing it in every conceivable browser and browser version, users using browser/browser versions or users who rely on accessibility features will have a hard time using your website.
+Moreover, it may annoy or exclude them!

 ## Use a standard HTML5 template for your projects